postsharp/Metalama.Documentation/conceptual/Aspects/advising/initializers.md

 ### Initialization of programmatic advice

-If you use the programmatic advice <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceProperty*>, <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceField*> or <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceEvent*> you can set the `Metalama.Framework.Code.DeclarationBuilders.IFieldOrPropertyBuilder.InitializerExpression` of the builder object that these advice methods return, and set it to any expression.
+If you use the programmatic advice <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceProperty*>, <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceField*> or <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceEvent*> you can set the <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldOrPropertyBuilder.InitializerExpression> in the lambda passed to the `build*` parameter of these advice methods.

 #### Example: initializing a programmatically introduced field